EFTPOS: Network

 Other organisations may have peering agreements with the one or more of the central peers.

 The network uses the AS 2805 protocol, which is closely related to ISO 8583.

 New Zealand

 EFTPOS is highly popular in New Zealand.
-The system is operated by two providers, Paymark Limited (formerly Electronic Transaction Services Limited) which processes 75% of all electronic transactions in New Zealand, and EFTPOS New Zealand.
+The system is operated by two providers, Worldline New Zealand (formerly Electronic Transaction Services Limited then Paymark Limited) which processes 75% of all electronic transactions in New Zealand, and EFTPOS New Zealand.
 Although the term eftpos is popularly used to describe the system, EFTPOS is a trademark of EFTPOS New Zealand, the smaller of the two providers.
 Both providers run an interconnected financial network that allows the processing of not only of debit cards at point of sale terminals but also credit cards and charge cards.

 History

-The Bank of New Zealand introduced EFTPOS to New Zealand in 1984 through a pilot scheme with petrol stations.
+In New Zealand, a trial scheme of EFTPOS began in 1984, with a terminal in a Shell petrol station connected to a bank computer.
+The Bank of New Zealand introduced EFTPOS in 1985, with the first merchant terminals being installed through a pilot scheme at petrol stations.